ztrhgf/Powershell_CICD_repository/README.md

 Just clone (don't use "Download ZIP"!) this repository and follow step by step tutorial in attached Powerpoint presentation.

-In case you found any bug or have improvement suggestion, please contact me at ztrhgf<at>seznam.cz.
+In case you found any bug or have improvement suggestion, please contact me at ztrhgf'at'seznam.cz.

 ## Main features:
 - unified Powershell environment across whole company